huggingface/blog/evaluating-mmlu-leaderboard.md

 So we decided to dive in a rabbit hole to understand what was going on and how to fix it 🕳🐇

-In our quest, we discussed with the great [@javier-m](https://huggingface.co/javier-m) who collaborated on the evaluations of LLaMA as well as the no-less amazing [@slippylolo](https://huggingface.co/slippylolo) from the Falcon team.
+In our quest, we discussed with both the great [@javier-m](https://huggingface.co/javier-m) who collaborated on the evaluations of LLaMA and the amazing [@slippylolo](https://huggingface.co/slippylolo) from the Falcon team.
 This being said, all the errors in the below should be attributed to us rather than them of course!

 Along this journey with us you’ll learn a lot about the ways you can evaluate a model on a single evaluation and whether or not to believe the numbers you see online and in papers.